-Dr. Toy is a Board-Certified Adult Psychiatrist who works with patients who struggle with depression, anxiety, bipolar disorder, and attention-deficit disorder (ADHD/ADD).
+Dr. Toy is a Board-Certified Adult Psychiatrist who works with patients who struggle with depression, anxiety, and bipolar disorder.
 Furthermore, Dr. Toy has a particular interest in patients who suffer from neuropsychiatric conditions such as traumatic brain injury and psychiatric sequelae of conditions such as epilepsy, multiple sclerosis, and stroke.

 He has always been fascinated by the human brain and brain health since he took his first neuroscience course in college.
 Dr. Toy views the brain as the most precious and complex organ and he remains excited to learn about how it both functions and conversely, malfunctions.
 He initially began training as a neurologist but realized he missed the unique, patient-centered approach to the clinical care of the mind that is offered in psychiatry, and so, his path training in psychiatry began.
 He sees psychiatry as the final frontier in modern medicine and is thankful to enter this journey with each individual patient.